pahwaranger/draft/README.md

 In a linear draft approach, the order never changes and at the end of each round, you simply start over again at the beginning.

-Meaning if the first 4 rounds would be:
+Meaning the first 4 rounds would be:
  `[A, B, C], [A, B, C], [A, B, C], [A, B, C]`

 ## Setup